 This mantra, a chant invoking one of the forefathers of yoga, is often used at the beginning of classes or as an introduction to chanting the Yoga Sutra.
 This mantra reminds us of the healing powers of yoga and, when used at the beginning of your practice, can serve as a way to honor the history of yoga and give thanks to its lineage of teachers and the goddesses we connect with during this pose.
 Reciting this mantra can help remind us that yoga is meant to purify our minds, heal our bodies and impress upon us the importance of speech and breath during our practices.

-Although this is a mild, restorative posture, it is still recommended that caution be used if you have sustained a recent or chronic injury to the hips, legs or shoulders.
+Please be mindful in this posture if you have sustained a recent or chronic injury to the hips, legs, or shoulders.

 - For shoulder injuries, place your hands together at heart center.

-- Start in Mountain Pose at the front of your mat.
-Step your right foot a stride length towards the back of your mat.
-Turn your toes out and your heels in, so your feet land on a 45 degree angle.
+- Start in a wide standing stance.
+Turn your toes out and your heels in, so your feet are about a 45 degree angle.

-- Bend your knees deeply out the sides and sink your hips down to the height of your knees.
+- Bend your knees in the same direction as your toes, and lower your hips down toward the height of your knees.

-- Bring your arms out at shoulder height and bend your elbows so that your fingertips point skyward.
-Spread your fingertips wide apart from one another and activate the muscles across your back to hold your arms here.
+- Reach your arms out at shoulder height and bend your elbows so that your fingertips point skyward.
+Spread your fingertips wide and activate the muscles across your back.

 - Engage your core muscles and draw your tailbone in the direction of the floor.
-Do not hunch forward with your shoulders; keep your spine long and your muscles engaged.
+Keep your spine long and your muscles engaged.

-- Stay here for 30 seconds to one minute, then step forward to Mountain Pose.
+- Stay here for 30 seconds to one minute, then release.